RexOps/service-loadbalancer/README.md

 ### Keepalive

-Keepalived (http://www.keepalived.org/) is a layer 4 loadbalancer.
+Keepalived (http://www.keepalived.org/) routing software using LVS for layer 4 loadbalancing.
 In this example we're going to use its VRRP feature to silently fail over ip addresses between hosts.

 From its website: